-Passphrases are like keys to your personal home online.
+Passphrases and strong authentication are like keys to your personal home online.
 You should do everything you can prevent people from gaining access to your passphrase.
 You can further secure your accounts by using additional authentication methods.

 - Unique account, unique passphrase: Having separate passphrases for every account helps to thwart cybercriminals.
 At a minimum, separate your work and personal accounts and make sure that your critical accounts have the strongest passphrases.

 - Write it down and keep it safe: Everyone can forget a passphrase.
 Keep a list that’s stored in a safe, secure place away from your computer.

 - Consider using a password manager: Password managers store login credentials so you don’t have to remember your unique passphrases for every site.
 Many will also generate strong passphrases for you.